Getting started: Awards essentials

 All hospitals within the health system must be current Practice Greenhealth members in good standing, with a minimum of four facilities.

-A minimum percentage of the health system’s facilities must apply using the Partner for Change applications and achieve recognition in the same award cycle for the health system to qualify for this award.
+A minimum percentage of the health system’s facilities must have their data represented in a Partner for Change application (either facility or system) and those applications must achieve recognition in the same award cycle for the health system to qualify for this award.
 The percentage varies by health system size, as shown below.

 Hospitals within the system that do not submit an award application will still count toward the total facility count.